mozilla/mozilla-reports/etl/churn.kp/knowledge.md

 Compute churn / retention information for unique segments of Firefox users acquired during a specific period of time.
 Tracked in [Bug 1226379](https://bugzilla.mozilla.org/show_bug.cgi?id=1226379).
 The underlying dataset is generated via the [telemetry-batch-view](https://github.com/mozilla/telemetry-batch-view/blob/master/src/main/scala/com/mozilla/telemetry/views/MainSummaryView.scala) code, and is generated once a day.

 The aggregated churn data is updated weekly.
+Due to the client reporting latency, we needs to wait 10 days for the data to stabilize.
+The report will generate a dataset for the closest sunday before `today - 17 days`.
+The 17 day figure is calculated by finding the closest day we can aggregate data from (10 days), and then find the closest sunday the week before that (at least 7 days).

 Code is based on the previous [FHR analysis code](https://github.com/mozilla/churn-analysis).